ilai-ucsb/music_rec/team/sprint02/lab03.md

 Parsa
--No Progress on KNN
+- No Progress on KNN
--Will work on KNN over the weekend and put the UCSB Color Scheme on our website -No Blockers
+- Will work on KNN over the weekend and put the UCSB Color Scheme on our website
+- No Blockers

 Ian
 - Continued to see how flask will connect to frontend